barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

 ```
 </details>
 ‍
+Let's pretend that the App User has opened the 3rd party mobile application.
-Next step is to send the public key to the Doordeck API and associate it with the current App User.
+The SDK generates an Ed25519 keypair and sends the public key to the Doordeck API, along with the current App User's details.
-Building on the previous bash script which has saved an appropriate token, we have the following.
+We have already constructed and saved an authentication token from the previous script, so we will re-use that token.

 <details markdown="1">
   <summary>Click to expand script</summary>